Proven-Paradox/shaper-system/Handbook.md

 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon 4 on the Stealth or Deception roll to conceal your use of the Scan ability from your target.

-**Target Lock** [Kineticist]
-/* Damage on this might be too low.
-Need to see how long fights last to evaluate.
-May experiment with it just being Mental Attack bonus?
-Would remove Tier scaling, but it might work if current damage is too low.
-Also, this is a lot of text for one ability.
-Consider if it's worth the extra complexity.*/
-Every time you successfully strike an opponent with an Ability, gain one stack of Target Lock.
-Your damaging Abilities do additional damage equal to your Target Lock stacks (after multipliers are applied).
-Stacks are recalculated AFTER damage is dealt.
-You lose all stacks of Target Lock if you use an Ability that hits anyone other than your current target.
-Area of Effect Abilities cannot build Target Lock stacks and remove any existing stacks.

-This benefit increases as you raise your Hero Tier: the extra damage doubles every Hero Tier (so Target Lock stacks x 2 at Hero Tier 2, Target Lock stacks x 3 at Hero Tier 3, and so on).

-Example: Merlin has Hero Tier 1, this Power, and has built up 3 Target Lock stacks on his current target.
-He uses an offense spell on the target again.
-The spell deals 3 additional damage, and then his Target Lock stacks increase to 4.
-Next turn, he uses an area of effect spell that includes the target with the Target Lock stacks as well as other opponents.
-This spell deals 4 additional damage to all targets it affects, but then his Target Lock stacks are removed.

 ## Matters of Heart
 These are talents and options that enable heroes to protect, heal, and empower their friends.
 These come in the following types.
-* Charmer - Charmer skills are for those heart-focused characters interested in limiting and damaging their foes instead.
 * Enabler - Enablers may not hit hard themselves, but their skills make it so that they impart greater power to their allies.
 * Healer - Often the lynchpin of a team, Healers mend wounds better than any other.

-**Elemental Infusion** [Enabler]
-When you use an Ability that deals elemental damage to an enemy, you may also choose an ally.
-That ally’s next damaging Ability can either do its usual damage type, or the same type of damage you just did.
-This lasts until the end of your next turn.

 **Healing Rush** [Enabler]
 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.